tommasomoretti/nameless-analytics/README.md

 ## Main features
 - **1° party data storage**\
-Event data is saved in a own Google Cloud project.
+Event data is saved in your own Google BigQuery dataset.
 Cookies are released in a first-party context, in a secure and inaccessible mode to third parties.

 - **Privacy-focused**\
 By default, no PII data are tracked.
 You can choose to track every event or automatically respects user consent.